-NLCU's accounting policies, including changes during the year, are in note 2 (a).
-As explained in note 11, NLCU has adopted IFRS 9 Financial Instruments with a date of initial application of January 1, 2018.
+NLCU's accounting policies are in note 2.
+Changes in accounting policies in the current year are in note 1(e).
+As explained in note 1(e), NLCU has adopted IFRS 16 Leasing with a date of initial application of January 1, 2019.
+As a result, the comparative information has not been been restated to comply with IFRS 16 leasing.